Skilles/MobMincer/README.md

 To use the Mob Mincer, simply right-click on a mob with it in your hand.
 The mincer will attach to the mob and produce drops over time.
 To remove the mincer, left-click the mincer attached to the mob.
 The Mob Mincer has durability and will break after a certain amount of minces.

+#### Enchantments

+Enchant the Mob Mincer with an enchantment table or anvil

-Can be enchanted with Unbreaking to reduce durability use.
+* Unbreaking - Increases the chance to ignore durability damage
+* Silk Touch - Allows for player drops
+* Looting - Increases the amount of drops
+* ~~Mending - Repairs the Mob Mincer with XP~~ *Planned*
+* ~~Soulspeed - Increases the speed of mincing~~ *Planned*

+#### Attachments

+Right-click the Mob Mincer with the attachment in your hand to attach it

+* Storage - Chest - Stores the drops in the mincer instead of dropping them on the ground
+* Pacifier - Chorus Fruit - Disables the mob's AI
+* Feeder - Enchanted Golden Apple - Feeds the mob to heal it after mincing
+* Spreader - Sculk Catalyst - Duplicates and attaches to two nearby mobs once the attached mob dies (only one will drop the loot)
+* ~~Umbrella - Prevents the mob from burning in sunlight~~ *Planned*

 ### Configuration

 * `baseDurability` - The base durability of the Mob Mincer.
 Default: 100
 * `maxMinceTick` - The amount of ticks that pass between minces.
-Lower is faster.
-Default: 100
+Soulspeed scales this down.
+Default: 500
 * `unbreakingBound` - The bound used for the RNG when calculating unbreaking.
 Chance to ignore durability: (1 / bound) * unbreakingLevel.
 Default: 6
 * `mobDamagePercent` - The percentage of health the mob takes when minced.
 Default: 0.1